Flight 1 (Mad Men): Reception

 "Flight 1" was watched by 1.3 million viewers.

 "Flight 1" was positively reviewed by critics.
 Eric Goldman of IGN said, "This was a great episode of Mad Men, as some deeply personal issues mixed with the ad game in the worst possible way for the ever-fascinating character of Pete."
-This episode received a review of "Amazing", and 9/10 stars because the writers included many historical events that lead to strong story lines.
+This episode received a review of "Amazing", and 9/10 stars, with Goldman citing the writers inclusion of historical events to influence its themes and plot.